1962 LOT Vickers Viscount Warsaw crash: Accident

+Investigation

 The Chief Committee of Aircraft Accident Investigation stated that at the time of the accident the plane was configured for landing (flaps set and landing gear lowered).
 It also stated there was no explosion mid-air and all damage was a result of the crash.
-The plane was landing in harsh, Winter weather conditions, with dense near-ground fog, 6/8 overcast, fractostratus clouds at 250 meters, 7-km visibility and temperature of 5 degrees below 0.
+The plane was landing in harsh winter weather conditions, with dense near-ground fog, 6/8 overcast, fractostratus clouds at 250 meters, 7 km visibility and a temperature of −5 °C.

+Causes

-One of the probable causes of stalling due to low speed was attributed to turboprop engines features which change the propellers pitch during acceleration.
-Hence sudden throttle increase is not recommended.
-Such a maneuver was probably executed by the Captain who was accustomed to flying piston engine aircraft in which such maneuvers are allowed.
+One of the probable causes of the stalling due to low speed was attributed to turboprop engine features, which change the propellers pitch during acceleration.
+As such, sudden throttle increase is not recommended.
+Such a maneuver was likely executed by the captain, who was accustomed to flying piston engine aircraft in which such maneuvers are allowed.
 The Vickers Viscount 804 was one of three recently bought from British United Airways in England.
 On LOT's roster the airliner had logged only 84 flight hours.